Data Centers in Lagos

 Network & Connectivity Ecosystem

-Lagos functions as the primary interconnection point for West Africa, leveraging its position as a major landing site for international subsea fiber systems.
+Lagos serves as the primary interconnection point for West Africa, leveraging its position as a major landing site for international subsea fiber systems.

 Carrier Density & Carrier Neutrality: Carrier count: over 12.
-The market supports ~12–20 domestic and international carriers as of September 2025.
-Carrier neutral facilities are common, allowing for flexible cross connects and vendor diversity.
+The market supports ~12–20 domestic and international carriers as of January 2026.
+Carrier-neutral facilities are common, allowing for flexible cross-connects and vendor diversity.

-Direct Cloud On-Ramps: Over 1, enabling access to 1 cloud regions as of September 2025.
-Current infrastructure supports direct access to AWS, reducing the need to backhaul traffic to Europe.
+Direct Cloud On-Ramps: Over 1, enabling access to 1 cloud regions as of January 2026.
+Current infrastructure supports direct access to AWS, reducing the need to backhaul traffic to Europe for core services.

 Internet Exchange Points (IXPs): The Internet eXchange Point of Nigeria (IXPN) is the dominant hub, keeping local traffic within the country to lower costs and latency.